-Organizing kids’ memories let you declutter your life and enjoy those mementos better.
+Organizing kids’ memories lets you declutter your life and enjoy those mementos better.
 I will show you how.

 First, gather all your children’s projects, artwork, school papers, trophies, awards, and the like.
 Go through every space, drawer, closet, and room in your home.
 Leave no space unchecked.
 Take all this kid-related stuff to a single place in your home to collect them together.

-Once you have this material in one place, you will have a large group of miscellaneous items.
-Now subdivide this big pile by the child if you have two or more children.
+You will have many miscellaneous items once this material is in one place.
+Now subdivide this big pile by child (if you have two or more children).

 You will have several groups of items per each of your children.
-Now follow the steps described below for each of those years, per child.
+Now follow the steps described below for each year per child.
 You must work on one group (year or stage) for one child at a time.

 Group items related to written work like stories, poems, analyses, and the like.
 The idea for these is to make binders or books later on.
 But, for now, organize the material to create these books later.

-Regardless of your most ruthless efforts to eliminate clutter, there might be a few (a few), small items that you or your child can’t simply let go of, even when these have been digitized.
+Regardless of your most ruthless efforts to eliminate clutter, there might be a few (a few) small items that you or your child can’t simply let go of, even when you have them in digital form as well.
 That’s where the “Warm & Fuzzy” box comes in.

 Loose papers, awards, recognitions, messages, etc., on paper, are scannable media.
-As you do this, name the electronic file with the child’s name and the year when they made it.
-This process is equivalent to the post-it notes you applied to items photographed.
+As you do this, name the electronic file with the child’s name and the year they made it.
+This process is equivalent to the Post-it notes you applied to items photographed.

-Scan everything using your printer/scanner, your iPhone, or any equipment you might have or can purchase for this purpose.
+Scan everything using your printer/scanner, iPhone, or any equipment you might have or can purchase.
 This equipment is not that expensive anymore.
-However, it would be an excellent investment to have a reliable scanner at home.
+However, having a reliable scanner at home would be an excellent investment.

-Stories, poems, essays, and other items you put together to make binders or books (step 3), don’t need to be scanned individually.
-However, it is clever to digitize these, ensuring a safe record.
+Stories, poems, essays, and other items you put together to make binders or books (step 3) should be digitized, ensuring a safe record.
 If you do, ensure that pages of the same item remain together in sequential order.

-You will manage the scanned material the same way you dealt with the pictures.
-So think of each scanned paper or project a digital image comparable to the photos.
+You will manage the scanned material like you did with the pictures.
+So, think of each scanned paper or project as a digital image comparable to the photos.

-Do not forget to add all images from your scanning process.
-Add these to the same digital folders.
+Remember to add all images from your scanning process to your digital folders.

 From Now On

-From the moment you gather all those projects, awards, and papers from around the home, consider it is a clean slate and new beginning.
+When you gather all those projects, awards, and papers from around the home, consider it a clean slate and a new beginning.
 Pay attention to how you manage your children’s documents, projects, and awards.
 The key is to stay on top of things.
-Here’s is how you do that.
+Here’s how you do that.